 Course evaluation takes place according to the guidelines that have been established by the board of education at Karolinska Institutet.
 Examination The examiner may with immediate effect interrupt a student's clinical rotation (VFU), or the equivalent, if the student demonstrates such serious deficiencies in knowledge, skills or attitudes that patient safety or patient confidence in healthcare is at risk.
-When clinical rotation is interrupted according to this, it implies that the student fails in the current part, and that one clinical rotation opportunity is used up.
+When clinical rotation opportunity is used up.
 In such cases, an individual action plan should be set up for required activities and examinations, before the student is given a possibility for a new clinical rotation in the course.
-Eligibility Student that has failed on placement (VFU)/equivalent as a consequence of that the student has shown so serious deficiencies in knowledge, skills or attitudes that the patient security or the patients' trust for the healthcare have been jeopardised is qualified to new placement-tillfälle first when the individual action plan have been completed.
+Eligibility Student that has failed on placement (VFU)/equivalent as a consequence of that the student has shown so serious deficiencies in knowledge, skills or attitudes that placement-tillfälle first when the individual action plan have been completed.